Bamboo Bed

 A toddler bed for more security

-The transition from the crib to a large bed is not only a big step for your child.
+Switching from the crib to a large bed is not only a big step for your child.
 It is also exciting for you as parents!
 Because your little one can now suddenly climb out of bed and could even fall out of bed!

-Grow safely
+Grow up safely

-What is Rattan?
+What is rattan?

 What is the difference between rattan, wicker and bamboo?